Dental Implants – Buckhead, GA

 Initial Dental Implant Consultation

-Dr. Puskas or Dr. Refai examine your mouth, develop a tooth replacement plan, and complete necessary preparatory work (tooth extractions, bone grafting, etc.).
+Dr. Puskas examine your mouth, develop a tooth replacement plan, and complete necessary preparatory work (tooth extractions, bone grafting, etc.).
 When there is not enough available bone tissue for an implant to integrate, a bone graft may be recommended to ensure it can fuse properly.
 In other cases, if teeth are not viable enough to remain in the jaw or additional room needs to be made for a larger restoration (such as an implant denture), a tooth extraction may be completed before placement occurs.